Murray M. Silver Jr.

-While making the movie of his book, Silver was introduced to the XIVth Dalai Lama by mutual friend, Richard Gere.
+While making the movie of his book, Silver was introduced to HH the XIVth Dalai Lama by mutual friend, Richard Gere.
 At the Dalai Lama's request, Silver set aside the business of his life, both personal and professional, to write articles about China's oppression of Tibet, and to sponsor tours of Tibetan Buddhist monks who perform their sacred chants and dances at colleges and museums throughout the United States.
-In 1998 Silver was tour manager for Sacred Music, Sacred Dance, and personally responsible for packing and transporting The Mystical Arts of Tibet Exhibit, which featured personal sacred objects of the Dalai Lama.
+In 1998 Silver was tour manager for Sacred Music, Sacred Dance, and personally responsible for packing and transporting The Mystical Arts of Tibet Exhibit, which featured personal sacred objects of the Dalai Lama, and continued to manage the tour until 2010.

-Silver has also published a book entitled Behind The Moss Curtain: And Other Great Savannah Stories.
-The book is mainly about ghost stories which Silver has either personally encountered or has been told about.
-For the last couple of years, Silver has traveled America taking pictures of "orbs" which are supposedly ghosts.
-(Orbs show up on digital camera photos.
-They are white circles that can be both in groups and single.)
+Silver also published "Behind the Moss Curtain and Other Great Savannah Stories," a collection of true short stories about the colorful characters that made Savannah GA an interesting place to live in the last century.
+Silver penned his memoirs, "When Elvis Meets the Dalai Lama" in 2005.

+In addition to his books, Silver was a primary contributor to "12 Days on the Road: The Sex Pistols and America," by Noel Monk and Jimmy Guterman, and "Here Comes the Sun: The Spiritual and Musical Journey of George Harrison" by Joshua Greene.

+Silver ghosted and published his father's autobiographical sketch, "Daddy King and Me," which recounts the elder Silver's unique relationship as personal friend and legal counsel to Dr. Martin Luther King Sr., Mrs. Coretta Scott King and Andrew Young.

-Silver unsuccessfully ran for mayor of Savannah in 2015.
+Silver unsuccessfully ran for mayor of Savannah in 2015, and intends to run again in 2027.
+He has one son, James Wesley Hendren, the renowned nuclear engineer.

+Presently (May 2025), Silver is launching a podcast with Chase Anderson and is releasing his latest book: "Anatomy of an Awakening: Ascension into Hell," detailing his torturous experiences with his twin flame.